General DefinitionAny part of the decedent's estate not validly disposed of by will.

 - By some other written will or codicil, executed as prescribed by this chapter;

-- By some other writing that is signed, attested, and subscribed in the manner allowed by law.
+- By some other writing that is signed, attested, and subscribed in the manner allowed by this chapter.
 Sec.
 2107.33(A).

 Naming of ExecutorWhen a will is approved and allowed, the probate court will issue letters testamentary to the executor named in the will or to the executor nominated by holders of a power as described in Sec.
 2107.65, or to the executor named in the will and to a co-executor nominated by holders of such a power, if he is suitable, competent, accepts the appointment, and gives bond if that is required.
 If no executor is named in a will, or if the executor named in a will or nominated pursuant to such a power dies, fails to accept the appointment, resigns, or is otherwise disqualified and the holders of such a power do not have authority to nominate another executor or no such power is conferred in the will, or if such a power is conferred in a will but the power cannot be exercised because of the death of a holder of the power, letters of administration with the will annexed shall be granted to a suitable person or persons, named as devisees or legatees in the will, who would have been entitled to administer the estate if the decedent had died intestate, unless the will indicates an intention that the person or persons shall not be granted letters of administration.
 Otherwise, the court must grant letters of administration with the will annexed to some other suitable person.
 Sec.
 2113.05.